nblkmal/portfolio/content/articles/bootcamp.md

 ![Bootcamp Laravel](/articles/bootcamp.png)

-## Overview
+# Overview

 This project is a **4-week fully online Laravel bootcamp** designed for **absolute beginners and computer science students**.
 The primary goal was not just to teach Laravel syntax, but to guide learners toward **building, deploying, and explaining a complete web application** from scratch.

 The bootcamp was attended by **13 participants**, all of whom successfully deployed a **live, functional Laravel application** by the end of the program.

-Rather than focusing on isolated concepts, the bootcamp emphasized **end-to-end understanding** — how frontend, backend logic, database, security, APIs, and deployment come together in a real-world workflow.
+Rather than focusing on isolated concepts, the bootcamp emphasized **end-to-end understanding**, how frontend, backend logic, database, security, APIs, and deployment come together in a real-world workflow.

 ---

-## Motivation
+# Motivation

 Many beginner tutorials stop at local development and CRUD demos, leaving learners unsure how real applications are structured or deployed.
 This bootcamp was designed to close that gap by: